 Find out whether there are any TV or film projects coming up near you by checking local papers, and keep an eye out for any film festivals coming up.
 It’s also a good idea to visit your local university’s film department for any student film makers who need extras.

 Work may be inconsistent, but the rates are good.
-For example, the BBC day rates are £85.50 per day for supporting artists (and £13 per hour of overtime) and £105.70 per day for walk-on artists (and £16.10 per hour of overtime) – who may speak a few words or take individual direction.
+For example, the BBC day rates are a minimum of £69.50 per day for supporting artists and around £100 per day for walk-on artists – who may speak a few words or take individual direction.
+If you have any particular talents or skills, such as your a good golf player or your good at rollerblading, then you may be able to earn a little more.
 Check on the Equity website for a full listing of industry rates, and get some more tips from our article.

 If you don’t want to be on screen yourself, you could rent your house to a film or TV crew, and get paid for it.
 See our article about renting your home as a film set.